 9. Change Your Diet

 If you are suffering from arthritis, change your diet.
-Start eating food that fights inflammation, boost immunity, and make your bones stronger.
-While doing this might not have a direct impact on your joint pains, they will go a long way to help ease them.
+Start eating food that fights inflammation, boosts immunity, and makes your bones stronger.
+While doing this might not directly impact your joint pains, it will go a long way to help ease them.

 Some essential foods that you should integrate into your diet include; fish, soy, cherries, green tea, broccoli, beans, and garlic, among others.